alexnitta/faunauth/README.md

         3. If needed, you can use `rollback` to revert your migrations.
            These commands are documented more thoroughly in the [`fauna-schema-migrate` readme](https://github.com/fauna-labs/fauna-schema-migrate#available-commands).

-    Your database is now ready to use with the functions exposed by `faunauth`.
+    Your database now includes the resources exposed by `faunauth`.

 2. Create a public Fauna key for your client application